 One formal 2 hour exam.
 All questions compulsory; format varies.
-(80%)Five quizzes in the Problems Classes/Practicals.
+(80%)Engagement in Tutorials.
 (10%) Online quizzes for the structured independent learning content.
 (10%)

 - Sets, functions and counting (7 lectures) Sets, subsets, finite and infinite sets.
 Natural numbers, integers, rational and real numbers.
 Set operations: unions, intersections, difference, cartesian products of sets.
 Functions between arbitrary sets.
 Surjections, injections, bijections and inverse functions.
 Real-valued functions of real numbers, their domains and images, R2 and R3 in geometry.
 The fundamental role of sets in mathematics, Russell's paradox.
 Counting elements of finite sets.
 Counting permutations and combinations.
 Binomial Theorem.

 - Summation and Induction (2 lectures) Proof by induction.
 Summation of geometric and arithmetic series, and of the first n squares.

 - Trigonometry (2 lectures) Radians, circles and periodicity, geometrical definitions of trigonometric functions and their relation with triangles.
 Addition and double angle formulas.
 Inverse trigonometric functions.
 Addition formula for inverse tan and Pi.

 - Limits and continuity (4 lectures) Idea of a limit and continuity.
 Left and right limits, limit at infinity.
 Sandwich rule, standard limit formulas.

 - Differentiation (4 lectures) Tangent lines, the derivative as a limit, justifications of the sum, product, quotient and chain rules.
 Implicit differentiation.
 Differentiation of trigonometric and inverse trigonometric functions.
 The derivative as a rate of change.
 L'Hospital's rule.